Central Luzon leads in terms of number of establishments

 Expense refers to cost incurred in an enterprise effort to generate revenue, representing the cost of doing business.
 This is treated on a consumed basis.
 It excludes cost incurred in the acquisition of income generating assets.

 Intermediate expense are expenditures incurred in the production of goods such as materials and supplies used; fuels, lubricants, oils and greases used; electricity and water purchased, and industrial services done by others.

 Value added is gross output less intermediate input.
 Gross output for the Electricity, Gas, Steam, and Air Conditioning Supply sector is value of output plus income from non-industrial services done for others (except rent income from land).
 Intermediate input is intermediate expense plus expense for non-industrial services done by others (except rent expense for land) and all other expenses.

 Value of output represents the sum of the receipts from revenue from main activity, income from industrial services done for others, goods sold in the same condition as purchased less the cost of goods sold and value of fixed assets produced on own account.

 Gross addition to tangible fixed assets is equal to capital expenditures less sale of fixed assets, including land.

 Change in inventories is equivalent to the value of inventories at the end of the year less the value of inventories at the beginning of the year.

-Subsidies refer to special grants in the form of financial assistance or tax exemption or tax privilege received from the government to aid and develop an industry.
+Subsidies are all special grants in the form of financial assistance or tax exemption or tax privilege given by the government to aid and develop an industry.